 Terry Wilson received B.A. and B.A.
 Hons degrees from Witwatersrand University in Johannesburg, South Africa (1965, 1966), and his Ph.D. from the State University of New York at Stony Brook (1971).
 At Rutgers he is the Oscar K Buros Professor of Psychology and a member of the Graduate School of Applied and Professional Psychology.
 He was twice a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford (1976-77 and 1990-91), and visiting professor at Stanford University in 1980.
 He has co-authored or co-edited a number of books, including Evaluation of behavior therapy: issues, evidence and research strategies (with Alan Kazdin, 1978) and Binge eating: Nature, assessment, and treatment (with Chris Fairburn, 1993), and has published numerous scientific articles.
-He is the Editor-in-Chief of Behaviour Research and Therapy, the leading international journal on cognitive behavior therapy.
+He was the Editor-in-Chief (2002-2015) of Behaviour Research and Therapy, the leading international journal on cognitive behavior therapy.

 A former president of the Association for Advancement of Behavior Therapy (1980-81), he has received several honors and awards among which are the Distinguished Scientific Contributions to Clinical Psychology Award from Division 12 of the American Psychological Association (1994), an Award from the Latin American Association for Behavior Analysis and Modification for Distinguished Contributions to Behavioral Science (1996), the Leadership Award for Research from the Academy of Eating Disorders (2008), and the Outstanding Mentor Award from the Association of Behavioral and Cognitive Therapies in 2008.
 In 2012 he received the Aaron T. Beck Award from the Academy of Cognitive Therapy.
 Most recently he received the Lifetime Achievement Award from the Academy of Eating Disorders (2013) and is the 2014 recipient of the Distinguished Scientific Award for the Application of Psychology from the American Psychological Association.